twitter-archive/torch-twrl/README.md

 Want to play in the gym?
 ------------------------
-1) Start a virtual environment (not necessary but helps keep everything clean)
+1) Start a virtual environment, not necessary but helps keep everything clean
 2) Download and install [OpenAI Gym](https://github.com/openai/gym)

 ~~~
 virtualenv venv
 pip install gym